FLAME: Free-form Language-based Motion Synthesis & Editing: Experiments

 \subsection{Training Details}

-Our FLAME model uses 1,000 diffusion time steps to learn the reverse process with cosine beta scheduling \cite{nichol2021improved} and exponential moving average update on weights.
+Our FLAME model uses 1,000 diffusion time steps to learn the reverse process with cosine beta scheduling \cite{nichol2021improved}.
 AdamW \cite{loshchilov2017decoupled} is used for experiments with learning rate of 0.0001 and weight decay of 0.0001.
 For classifier-free guidance, 25\% of texts are replaced with empty strings during training, and the classifier guidance scale of 8.0 is used for sampling.
-FLAME is backed by 8 transformer decoder layers with 8 heads, 2,048 feedforward dimensions, and 768 embedding dimensions ($D_{emb}$) for both motion and text features (see Appendix D for the details).
+FLAME is backed by 8 transformer decoder layers with 8 heads, 2,048 feedforward dimensions, and 768 embedding dimensions ($D_{emb}$) for both motion and text features (total 64M trainable parameters, see Appendix D for the details).
 We train the FLAME model using 4 $\times$ NVIDIA Tesla V100 SXM2 32GB for 600K steps on the HumanML3D, 1M steps on the BABEL, and 200K steps on the KIT dataset.